lmullen/lincolnmullen.com/source/_posts/2012-12-08-james-rogers-on-the-math-behind-protestant-and-catholic-religious-enthusiasm.markdown

-*Christianity Today* [reports][] a forthcoming study by sociologist Philip Schwadel that there is a growing "intensity gap" between Protestants and Catholics, "with some 56 percent of evangelicals describing themselves as "strongly affiliated" with their religion compared with 35 percent of Catholics."
+*Christianity Today* [reports][] a forthcoming study by sociologist Philip Schwadel that there is a growing "intensity gap" between Protestants and Catholics, "with some 56 percent of evangelicals describing themselves as 'strongly affiliated' with their religion compared with 35 percent of Catholics."

 At the *First Things* blog On the Square, James Rogers [explains][] that